eshtek/hexos-docs/docs/getting-started/setup/CompleteSetup.md

 ### You Will Need

-- HexOS.com username and password
+- HexOS username and password
 - Root password for your server from the install process
 - Be ready to choose a name for your NAS
 - The server should be connected to your wifi router using a network cable